daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 To access eDiscovery (Standard) or be added as a member of an eDiscovery case, a user must be assigned the appropriate permissions.
 In this task, you as the global admin, will add specific users as members of the eDiscovery Manager role group.

 1. Open the browser tab for home page of Microsoft Purview.
 If you previously closed it, open a browser tab and enter **https://admin.microsoft.com**.
 Sign in with the admin credentials for the Microsoft 365 tenant provided by the authorized lab hoster (ALH).
 From the left navigation pane of the Microsoft 365 admin center, select **Show all** then select **Compliance**.
-A new browser page opens to the welcome page of the Microsoft Purview compliance portal.
+A new browser page opens to the welcome page of the Microsoft Purview portal.

-1. From the left navigation pane, expand (select the down arrow) **Roles & Scopes** then select **Permissions**.
+1. From the left navigation pane, select **Settings**, expand **Roles and scopes**, then select **Role groups**.

-1. Under Microsoft Purview solutions, select **Roles**.

-1. In the search field, enter **eDiscovery** then hit Enter on your keyboard.
+1. In the search field, on the top, right of the page, enter **eDiscovery** then hit Enter on your keyboard.
 Select **eDiscovery Manager**.

 1. Select **Edit**.
-Notice how there are two subgroups, eDiscovery Manager and eDiscovery Administrator.
+For the purpose of this lab, you'll set yourself as MOD administrator as the eDiscovery Manager and administrator.
+In practice, you would designate specific users for specific roles.
     1. The "Manage eDiscovery Manager" page allows you to add users to the role of eDiscovery manager.
-For this lab, we'll add members to the eDiscovery Administrator subgroup so select **Next**.
+    1. Select **Choose users**.
+Search for and select **MOD Administrator** then press **Select** at the bottom of the page, then select **Next**.
     1. On the "Manage eDiscovery Administrator" page, select **Choose users** .
-Search for and select **MOD Administrator** and **Megan Bowen** then press **Select** at the bottom of the page, then select **Next** and then **Save**.
+Search for and select **MOD Administrator** then press **Select** at the bottom of the page, then select **Next** and then **Save**.
     1. On the "You successfully updated the role group" page, select **Done**.

 1. Keep this browser tab open, as you'll use it in the next task.